vppillai/h3Docs/apps/firmware_update/readme.md

 The serial bridge example application which is available in ASF and MPLAB Harmony for any SAM based host MCU’s can be taken as base for implementing serial bridge for custom specific host MCU’s.

-download_all.bat shall be located in the src/firmware folder of the “WINCXXXX_FIRMWARE_UPDATE_PROJECT” triggers the serial flash download.
+download_all_sb.bat shall be located in the src/firmware folder of the “WINCXXXX_FIRMWARE_UPDATE_PROJECT” triggers the serial flash download.
-1. Program the host MCU with the custom implemented serial bridge firmware.
+1. Mofify the script to program the host MCU with the custom implemented serial bridge firmware.
 2. Ensure that WINC device connected to host MCU is powered up and that the host UART is connected to PC.
-3. In a Windows shell, run the command download_all.bat UART to start the download.
-4. During the download process, the batch script will output the firmware version being programmed onto the WINC as well as the previously installed firmware version.

 # General information on formware update